-All of Moana Nursery's perennials and ornamental grasses are planted with Dr. Earth Starter Fertilizer, a slow release fertilizer, SUPERthrive, a nutrient rich supplement that helps roots grow and minimizes transplant shock and Gardner & Bloome Soil Building Compost, an organic soil amendment.
+All of Moana Nursery's perennials and ornamental grasses are planted with G&B Organics Starter Fertilizer or G&B Organics Paradise, a slow release fertilizer, SUPERthrive, a nutrient rich supplement that helps roots grow and minimizes transplant shock and G&B Organics Soil Building Conditioner, an organic soil amendment.
 With this combination of fertilizer, nutrients and soil amendment there is no need to fertilize your perennials and ornamental grasses during the first 2 months; however, unlike trees and shrubs it is beneficial to apply regular fertilizer applications during the establishment period.